-No Interaction between Minimum Payments and Interest Rate Interventions.
-We see no evidence of interactions between the two interventions-we cannot reject the null hypothesis that the effect of the minimum payment intervention is constant across the various interest rate arms when the experiment ended in May 2009 (p = .44) and three years after (p = .09).
-Similarly, we cannot reject the null that the effect of a decrease in interest rates is constant across both minimum payment arms (p = .54 in May 2009
+No Interactions of Treatment Effects: As shown in Table OA-6, we find no evidence of interactions between the two interventions.
+Despite the large sample size, we cannot reject the null hypothesis that the effect of the minimum payment intervention is constant across the various interest rate arms when the experiment ended in May 2009 (p = 0.44) and five years after, by the end of our sample period in December 2014 (p = 0.65).
+Similarly, we cannot reject the null that the effect of a decrease in interest rates is constant across both minimum payment arms in May 2009 (p = 0.08) and five years after (p = 0.411).